test 33

 Q: What does the ADA require of companies?

 A: Companies may not discriminate against job applicants or employees with disabilities.
-Job applicants cannot be refused because of a disability, while employees may not be segregated, harassed or fired on the basis of disability.
+Job applicants cannot be refused because of a disability, while employees may not be segregated, harassed, or fired on the basis of disability.

 Q: What are companies not required to do?

 A: Companies are not required to fulfil requests that would fundamentally alter the nature of the job, lower production or performance standards or incur significant difficulty or expense.
-Whether providing assistance is too difficult/expensive is decided on a case-by-case basis, considering company size and resources.
+Whether or not providing assistance is too difficult/expensive is decided on a case-by-case basis, considering company size and resources.
 If assistance is deemed to be an undue burden, employers must attempt to find an alternative solution as well as giving the relevant employee the option of providing the missing funds themselves.

 Q: Does the ADA force companies to hire disabled workers?